ioahKwon/Blockchain_Management_system/README.md

 # Blockchain_Management_system

-This is the system that creates blockchain itself and makes users to manage efficiently through management portal.
+This is the system that creates blockchain itself and makes users to manage current states efficiently through management portal.

 💫 Project : The Blockchain System for the Smart Cement industries